krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 ![alt text](/assets/async-demos/threads-2.png "threads")

-Then you might want to check who is creating those short living threads:
+Then you might want to check who is creating those short-living threads:
 We use async-profiler with the ```JVM_StartThread``` event in method mode for this purpose:

 ```shell